Physics at the University of Virginia

 Hero's engine

-Precession of a Bicycle Wheel Gyroscope Under Gravitational Force
+video - Precession of Bicycle Wheel Under Gravity Force

 Suitcase Gyro